Presentation of Peace Lanterns to Hiroshima, Nagasaki, and Tokyo

 On the eastern bank of the upper portion of the Strolling Pond Garden, a stately yukimi doro (a stone lantern with tripod legs) stands among evergreen shrubs, ferns, and dappled sunlight.
 Stylized in the snow lantern form, the lantern’s firebox is directly underneath a broad sloping roof resembling a traditional Japanese hat made from rush (kasa).
 In English, a message of hope is inscribed in capital letters: CASTING THE LIGHT OF EVERLASTING PEACE.
 This lantern, referred fondly as the Peace Lantern, first took a voyage across the Pacific Ocean before finding its home in Portland Japanese Garden.

 In 1954, shortly after the end of World War II, Mayor Ryōzō Hiranuma of the Japanese city of Yokohama began gifting stone lanterns to different locations around the world to “cast the light” of peace.
-At first, the lantern was installed on the Willamette riverfront.
-It would move later to the International Rose Test Garden and then finally in 1967 to Portland Japanese Garden.
+At first, the lantern was installed in the International Rose Test Garden and then finally in 1967, it was placed in Portland Japanese Garden.
 While its journey concluded more than 50 years ago, its significance has not waned.
 Rather, it inspired the generations that followed.

 In September, the Japan Institute of Portland Japanese Garden will present exact replicas of the Peace Lantern to the cities of Hiroshima, Nagasaki, and Tokyo ahead of the Japan Institute’s Peace Symposium, “Peacemaking at the Intersection of Culture, Art, and Nature” in Tokyo.